 - Sleeps cool – The absence of memory foam and the inclusion of breathable fabrics like cotton and wool mean this bed sleeps cool.
 You’re not likely to run the risk of overheating or sleeping too hot with this mattress.

 - High-quality organic materials – Where the texture and feel of some all-natural beds can suffer because of low end materials, that is definitely not the case with the Zenhaven.
 American-made latex, organic wool, and organic cotton ensure the quality of this bed is top notch.

 - Luxury Plush for Side, Gentle Firm for Stomach and Back Sleepers – This bed’s versatility means it can accommodate a wide variety of sleepers.
 The Luxury Plush side might be perfect for side sleepers looking for pressure relief, while the Gentle Firm side is just right for stomach and back sleepers seeking a little more support.

 - High motion transfer – One drawback of this bed is its super high motion transfer, which can be felt through the bed’s ultra bouncy layers of latex.
 Folks who sleep light or share a bed might want to check out other options.

 - No sinkage – Fans of sinkage will want to look elsewhere, as the Zenhaven’s bouncy latex layers are not exactly conducive to it.
 While this bed is buoyant and supportive, you won’t find the soft, sinkable feel of memory foam here.

 - Sleep Trial: 180 days

 - Warranty: 20 years

-- Shipping: Free shipping with white glove delivery and mattress removal.
+- Shipping: Free, with white glove delivery and old mattress disposal

 Just getting started?
 Begin your mattress search with my mattress reviews breakdown.